Sermon on the mount

 Verses 3-4

-When you give to the needy, do not let your left hand know what your right hand is doing, so that your giving may be in secret.
+But when you give to the needy, do not let your left hand know what your right hand is doing, so that your giving may be in secret.
 And your Father, who sees what is done in secret, will reward you.

 Verses 5-6

 Again, the Christian faith is about having a relationship with Jesus Christ.
 The pagans in Jesus’s time thought that by babbling on and on with their many words, they could somehow force God to hear them.
+That is not what God is looking for.

 Verses 9-13